University of Maryland, College Park: Campus

 The center of the university's 1250 acre is McKeldin Mall, which is the largest academic mall in the United States.
-The Mall is bordered on the east and west by McKeldin Library and the Thomas V. Miller, Jr. Administration Building, respectively.
+The Mall is bordered on the west and east by McKeldin Library and the Thomas V. Miller, Jr. Administration Building, respectively.
 Academic buildings surround McKeldin Mall on the north and south ends.
 They are the homes to many departments in the College of Behavioral and Social Sciences, College of Arts and Humanities, and the College of Agriculture and Natural Resources.
-West of McKeldin Mall is the North Hill Community, and south of McKeldin Mall lies Morrill Hall and the Morrill Quad, which was the original center of campus.
+South of McKeldin Mall are the North Hill Community, at the southwesterly corner, and the original center of campus, Morrill Hall and the Morrill Quad.
 South of the Morrill Quad are the South Hill and South Campus Commons Communities, and the Southwest Mall and the Robert H. Smith School of Business to the southwest.

 Running parallel to McKeldin Mall to the north is Campus Drive, the main thoroughfare through campus.
 Another thoroughfare, Regents Drive, runs perpendicular to the Mall and is home to the Memorial Chapel and the Campus Farms.
 Regents Drive crosses Campus Drive at the campus hallmark, The "M", which is a mound with a large "M" formed by flowers in its center.
 The northeast quadrant of campus, formed by Campus and Regent Drives, is home to many of natural sciences and applied sciences departments.
-The Rossborough Inn, which, was built during the years 1798 to 1812, is the oldest building on campus (and is older than the university itself).
+The Rossborough Inn, which was built during the years 1798 to 1812, is the oldest building on campus (and is older than the university itself).
 There are five regularly used entrances to campus; the main entrance, off of Baltimore Avenue and onto Campus Drive, is referred to as North Gate and features the Gatehouse, an ornate gateway honoring the university's founders.
 The 140 acre, 18-hole University of Maryland Golf Course sits at the northern edge of campus, as does the Observatory.

 The campus contains 7,500 documented trees and garden plantings, leading the American Public Gardens Association to designate the campus the University of Maryland Arboretum & Botanical Garden in 2008.
 There are also nearly 400 acre of urban forest on campus and the Arbor Day Foundation has named the university to its 'Tree Campus USA' list.
 The recreational Paint Branch Trail, part of the Anacostia Tributary Trails system, cuts through campus, as does the Paint Branch stream, a tributary of the Northeast Branch Anacostia River.
 The university's first Leed Gold building, Knight Hall, opened in April 2010 as the new home for the Philip Merrill College of Journalism.
 In 2021, President Pines pledged that the University of Maryland would achieve carbon neutrality by Earth Day 2025.